kalutheo/elm-ui-explorer/readme.md

 - In order to avoid CSS conflicts with built in UI Explorer Styles, consider using  [elm-css](https://package.elm-lang.org/packages/rtfeldman/elm-css/latest/) or [elm-ui](https://package.elm-lang.org/packages/mdgriffith/elm-ui/latest/).
 Theses tools use technics that prevent styles collisions by scoping the css.

-- All ids should be unique and be written in CamelCase without spaces or special characters (ex:  DropDownMenu, Loading, Loaded etc... )
+- All ids (Story names and categories) should be unique and be written in CamelCase without spaces or special characters (ex:  DropDownMenu, Loading, Loaded etc... )

 - For Hot Reloading, it's recommended to use [Create Elm App](https://github.com/halfzebra/create-elm-app)